 2.3.2 One of the best-known ACOs outside the United States is the Canterbury Health Board in New Zealand.
-Recent evidence suggests significant positive outcomes, such as reducing the need for hospital care by supporting more (particularly older) people in their homes and communities.^{xxx} However, in its plans for accountable care systems, NHSE fails to take into account the absence in England of several important features essential to the success of the Canterbury model.
+Recent evidence suggests significant positive outcomes, such as reduced need for hospital care as a result of supporting more (particularly older) people in their homes and communities, XXXXI However, in its plans for integration NHSE fails to take into account the absence in England of several important features essential to the success of the Canterbury model.
 These include the maintenance of acute bed numbers alongside increased investment in community-based services, and sustained investment in staff to give them the skills and confidence to innovate.
 Significantly, as well as investment, the Canterbury transformation has taken more than a decade while still not eradicating a substantial underlying deficit.
 This highlights the challenge of the tight timescales and limited funding attached to current plans for the transformation of NHS services.

-3. What are the issues raised by accountable care systems?
+3. What are the issues raised by integrated care systems?